Glen Williams Glass

-Glen Williams Glass is a collective studio made up of seven independent glass artists and is part of The Williams Mill.
+Glen Williams Glass is a collective studio made up of seven independent glass artists and is part of the Williams Mill Creative Arts Studios.
 The diversity of experiences and interests of its individual members fosters a creative and experimental environment.
 Glen Williams Glass is open daily, and welcomes visitors to observe the glassblowing process and enquire about the various techniques and styles of its seven members.

 The studio was founded in 1995 by Andrew Kuntz, Glass faculty member at Sheridan College, and Carol Nesbitt, Camilla Willings, Michelle Miller, Megan Kenny and Jennifer Tarrant; graduates of the program.
 The studio continues to maintain strong ties to the college.